05-Distribution and Confidence Intervals of Clementines

 2 Material and Methods

-The data set consists of two samples of Clementines from the same shop.
+The data set consists of two samples of Clementines, either from different shops or different brands.
 Weight, width and height of the fruits were measured with a scale and a caliper.

-The statistical analysis is performed with the R software for statistical computing and graphics (R Core Team, 2024) and the following packages (Warnes et al., 2024; Wickham, 2016; Wickham et al., 2023):
+The statistical analysis is performed with the R software for statistical computing and graphics (R Core Team, 2024) and the packages dplyr (Wickham, 2016) and ggplot2 (Wickham et al., 2023):

 library("dplyr") # for pipelines, group_by and summarize